Altitude vs. Coffee Taste: What does m a.s.l. on the label mean?

-The rule in the coffee world is brutal: the higher the shrub grows, the harder its life is.
+The rule in the coffee world is clear: the higher the shrub grows, the harder its life is.
 At altitudes above 1500 m a.s.l.
-(4921 ft), the air is thinner, there is less oxygen, and nights can be freezing compared to scorching days.
+(4921 ft), the air is thinner, and nights are significantly cooler compared to scorching days.

-In such conditions, the coffee fruit enters "slow food" mode.
-It ripens much more slowly, which gives the plant more time to pump complex sugars and organic acids into the bean.
+In such conditions, the coffee fruit enters a slower ripening phase.
+This gives the plant more time to synthesize complex sugars and organic acids into the bean.
 The result?
 A bean from a high-altitude plantation is smaller but incredibly dense and hard.
-In the industry, we often call them SHB (Strictly Hard Bean) or SHG (Strictly High Grown) – these are market synonyms for quality earned through hardship.
+In the industry, we often call them SHB (Strictly Hard Bean) or SHG (Strictly High Grown) β these are market synonyms for quality earned through slow, steady development.

 Altitude vs. Flavor Profile: Your Quick Compass

-Altitude above sea level directly translates into the acidity, sweetness, and density of the coffee fruit seed:
+Altitude above sea level directly translates into the acidity, sweetness, and density of the coffee bean:

 3 Things Altitude Changes in Your Kitchen